-Challenge number Detail of challenge 1 High quality teaching benefits all pupils but has a strong impact on chil- dren eligible for the Pupil Premium.
-Ongoing CPD for teachers and sup- porting staff has previously taken into account the impact of COVID on pupil premium pupils with the whole school understanding of the wider implications the pandemic has had on this group of pupils.
+Challenge number Detail of challenge 1 High-quality Teaching & Learning and Effective CPD High-quality teaching benefits all pupils but has a strong impact on children eligible for the Pupil Premium.
+Ongoing CPD for teachers and supporting staff has previously taken into account the impact of COVID on pupil premium pupils with the whole-school understanding of the wider implications the pandemic has had on this group of pupils.
 This is driven by our school values and curriculum principles.
-2 Our assessments, observations and discussions with pupils and families suggest that the education and wellbeing of many of our disadvantaged pupils were impacted by partial school closures to a greater extent than for other pupils.
+2 Attainment - Closing the Disadvantaged Gap Our assessments, observations and discussions with pupils and families suggest that the education and wellbeing of many of our disadvantaged pupils were impacted by partial school closures (COVID-19) to a greater extent than for other pupils.
 These findings are backed up by several national studies.
-This resulted in significant knowledge gaps resulting in pupils falling further behind age-related expectations and we continue to work towards closing the gap As stated by the EEF, "there is a growing evidence around the impact of schools closures on the learning outcomes of pupils.
+This resulted in significant knowledge gaps resulting in pupils falling further behind age-related expectations and we continue to work towards closing the gap.
+As stated by the EEF: "there is a growing evidence around the impact of schools closures on the learning outcomes of pupils.
 Research shows a consistent pattern.
 Pupils have made less academic progress compared with previous year groups.
 There is a large attainment gap for disadvantaged pupils, which seems to have grown."
-EEF and wider research findings 4 Our assessments, observations and discussions with pupils and families identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
-The partial closures resulted in increased financial pressures for families and, in some cases, wider social care challenges.
+EEF Guide to Pupil Premium 3 Personal Development Our assessments, observations and discussions with pupils and families identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
+4 Wider Social Challenges The partial closures resulted in increased financial pressures for families and, in some cases, wider social care challenges.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-The current Cost of Living crisis is seen within our school community.
-NFER evidence link to follow.
-6 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been lower than for non-disadvan- taged pupils.
-A greater proportion of disadvantaged pupils have been 'persistently ab- sent' compared to their peers during that period.
-Our assessments and observations indicate that absenteeism is negatively impacting disad- vantaged pupils' progress and although a number of steps have been taken to address this, this continues to present as a key challenge.
+The current cost of living crisis is seen within our school community and presents a significant challenge for disadvantaged pupils.
+NFER evidence